Skip to navigation Skip to content

 3

-The customer will be able to review the information provided and edit any details if required.
+The customer must review the information they have provided in their report and edit any details if required.

 Before being able to submit their report, a declaration advises the customer of their obligations.
 The customer needs to select the declaration checkbox to continue and select Submit.

-They are advised they must inform the agency if they start work again.
+Where a customer reverts to a notification reporter, they must tell the agency if they start work again.

 View details in Customer First

-Table 6: How to view details after Youth Allowance (student), ABSTUDY and Austudy customers have updated their employment status online.
+Table 6: How to view details after customers have updated their employment income in the Report employment income service.

 Step